nasa/harmony-swath-projector/README.md

   CRS.
 If the `scaleExtent` is not specified, it is derived from the walking the perimeter of the input grid, reprojected those points to the target CRS, and finding the extreme values in each reprojected dimension.
 * `scaleSize`: The resolution of each output pixel in the reprojected CRS.
-This should not be specified if the `height` and `width` are also supplied.
 The default values are derived from finding the total area of the swath via Gauss' Area formula, and assuming the pixels are square.
+This should not normally be specified if the `height` and `width` are also supplied, in this case the grid definition must be internally consistent with itself.
+Where consistency is determined by the equation `scaleSize = (scaleExtent.max - scaleExtent.min) / dimension`

 All the attributes in the `format` property are optional, and have defaults as described.